High-temperature electrolysis: Materials

-The selection of the materials for the electrodes and electrolyte in a solid oxide electrolyser cell is essential.
-One option being investigated for the process used yttria-stabilized zirconia (YSZ) electrolytes, Nickel (Ni)-cermet steam/Hydrogen electrodes, and mixed Oxide of Lanthanum oxide (La2O3), Strontium and Cobalt oxygen electrodes.
+Solid oxide electrolysis cells (SOECs) are electrochemical devices that function at high temperatures and are used for high-temperature electrolysis.
+These cells' ingredients ensure that the device will function well both physically and electrochemically at high temperatures.
+Therefore, the selection of materials for the electrodes and electrolyte in a solid oxide electrolyser cell is essential.
+One option being investigated for the process used yttria-stabilized zirconia (YSZ) electrolytes, Nickel (Ni)-cermet steam/Hydrogen electrodes, and d Oxide of Lanthanum oxide (La2O3), Strontium and Cobalt oxygen electrodes.

 Economic potential

 Even with HTE, electrolysis is a fairly inefficient way to store energy.
 Significant conversion losses of energy occur both in the electrolysis process, and in the conversion of the resulting hydrogen back into power.

 At current hydrocarbon prices, HTE can not compete with pyrolysis of hydrocarbons as an economical source of hydrogen, which produces carbon dioxide as a by-product.

-HTE is of interest as a more efficient route to the production of so-called "green" hydrogen, to be used as a carbon neutral fuel and general energy storage.
+HTE is of interest as a more efficient route to the production "green" hydrogen, to be used as a carbon neutral fuel and general energy storage.
 It may become economical if cheap non-fossil fuel sources of heat (concentrating solar, nuclear, geothermal, waste heat) can be used in conjunction with non-fossil fuel sources of electricity (such as solar, wind, ocean, nuclear).

 Possible supplies of cheap high-temperature heat for HTE are all nonchemical, including nuclear reactors, concentrating solar thermal collectors, and geothermal sources.
 HTE has been demonstrated in a laboratory at 108 kilojoules (electric) per gram of hydrogen produced, but not at a commercial scale.